 Nagi took a step forward.
-"I understand two

-things," Nagi explained.
+"I understand two things," Nagi explained.
 "First, that you were acting alone.
 This was not carried out by any group.
-Those clothes...that suit...is a fraud.
+Those clothes-that suit-are an act.
 Even if someone sees you, they'll just think you're a salaryman who's been asked to take out the trash.
 It keeps you from attracting suspicion.
-If you had hely, you'd never need to do that...you could all coordinate your tasks together.
+If you had help, you'd never need to do that-you could all coordinate your tasks together.
 This case had that air about it from the beginning, but now I'm sure of it."